hanspr/mi-ide/README.md

 # Support the project & Services

-If you find this project useful and want to support it, you will receive a Cloud Key to activate the Cloud Services.
+If you find this project useful and want to support it, you will receive a lifetime Cloud Key to activate Cloud Services.

 |Kind       | Amount | Button|
 |----------|--------|-------|